kiba/Writings/for_science/chp25_political_uncertainity.md

 "A tyrant who acknowledged her crime.
 That's something."

 "I am not a tyrant.
 People outside of my circle never had their political freedom violated in any way, and everyone served in a meritocracy, or as best as I can manage it."

+"We'll see what the politician thinks when the impeachment trial take place."

+***
+**Cindy Blue**
+**October 17, 2015**

+She sighed loudly as she collapsed into a couch inside a room that Vale news crew were renting for the stay.
+The crisis was in its seventh day and it shown no sign of abatement.
+On the other hand, they hadn't kicked her news crew out, nor was were any kind of violence.
+Even more astounding, more Remnans came on board to witness the crisis or to intermingle with the Sidonians.

+Political subfractions began forming at a rapid place, all with different opinions on how to do things.
+It was pure chaos.
+At least the Remnan political scenes are simpler.

+Blue wasn't a political correspondent.
+Yet, she became one by sheer necessity.

+A phone rang just now.

+"Make it go away," she said, her voice hoarse from all the talking.

+Unfortunately, the director have to do her job.

+All she heard was the director's side of the conversation, but she knew it was more of the same job.